These Twice Baked Bacon & Egg Potatoes are perfect for brunch! Our boys love this twice baked potato recipe so much they have them just for breakfast!

 How Do You Make These Twice Baked Bacon & Egg Potatoes?

 Start out by baking your potatoes.
 I used the largest Idaho russet potatoes I could find.
 Rub them with a little olive oil, salt and pepper then wrap them in foil and bake for 45 minutes to an hour.

 While the potatoes are cooking start the bacon.
 Cook it up in a pan until crisp then chop it up and have it ready for your filling.
 When the potatoes are done cut them in half lengthwise and then scoop out the insides leaving a half inch border around the edges.

 You can mash the potatoes with a potato masher but I riced mine for a smooth filling.
 I blame it on the wife, she came home with a huge potato ricer from Williams Sonoma one day and since then the potato masher is out.

-Chop up the bacon into small pieces then add it to the potatoes along with some milk, scallions, grated cheese, 2 T. of the bacon fat and some salt and pepper.
+Chop up the bacon into small pieces then add it to the potatoes along with some milk, scallions, grated cheese and some salt and pepper.

 When they come out of the oven, you’re going to want to serve them up right away.
 That way the yolk will be nice and runny when you cut into them.
 If that’s not your thing…then let them sit a few minutes to let the yolk set.